romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 *1960-70s: lherzolitic mantle diapirs*

-The Cabo Ortegal Complex was originally in the  studied by a group of Dutch researchers who published a series of very comprehensive articles describing the geology and petrology of the different units ([Vogel, 1967](https://repository.naturalis.nl/pub/505641), [Masskant, 1970](https://repository.naturalis.nl/pub/505696), Engels, 1972, Den Tex _et al._, 1972), mostly published in the journal edited by Leiden University *Leidse Geologische Mededelinge*.
-This group also published the earliest geochemical and isotopic studies of the complex (Van Calsteren, 1978, 1979), including data obtained from a 150-m drilled core in the *Herbeira* massif (one of the six boreholes drilled by *Chartered Exploraciones*).
+The Cabo Ortegal Complex was originally studied by a group of Dutch researchers who published a series of comprehensive articles describing the geology and petrology of the different units ([Vogel, 1967](https://repository.naturalis.nl/pub/505641), [Masskant, 1970](https://repository.naturalis.nl/pub/505696), Engels, 1972, Den Tex _et al._, 1972), mostly published in the journal edited by Leiden University *Leidse Geologische Mededelinge*.
+This group also published the earliest geochemical and isotopic studies of the complex (Van Calsteren, 1978, 1979), including data obtained from a 150-m drilled core (one of the six boreholes drilled in the *Herbeira* massif by *Chartered Exploraciones*).
 The multiphase tectonothermal history of the HP-HT units was recognized early on as a significant impediment to understanding the origin of the ultramafic massifs:

 *« Speculations about the origin of the ultrabasites are doomed to be fruitless in view of the various geological processes to which these rocks have been subjected. »* ([Vogel, 1967](https://repository.naturalis.nl/pub/505641))